xaviergonz/T4Immutable/README.md

 ###T4Immutable is a T4 template for C# .NET apps that generates code for immutable classes.

 [![NuGet package](https://img.shields.io/nuget/v/T4Immutable.svg)](https://nuget.org/packages/T4Immutable)
-#### v1.1.4 release notes
+#### Release notes
+* [v1.1.5] Added a PreConstructor option to write code such as atributtes before generated constructors.
+* [v1.1.5] Added ExcludeConstructor and AllowCustomConstructors options.
-* Collection special cases are done when they inherit from ICollection instead of IEnumerable.
+* [v1.1.4] Collection special cases are done when they inherit from ICollection instead of IEnumerable.

-#### v1.1.3 release notes
-* Using the dynamic keyword instead of reflection for faster KeyValuePair handling.
+* [v1.1.3] Using the dynamic keyword instead of reflection for faster KeyValuePair handling.

-#### v1.1.2 release notes
-* Generated Equals, GetHashCode and ToString now properly support collections as long as they implement IEnumerator.
+* [v1.1.2] Generated Equals, GetHashCode and ToString now properly support collections as long as they implement IEnumerator.
 This means that arrays, List, Set, Dictionary, plus its Immutable variants are properly handled.

-#### v1.1.0 release notes
-* ImmutableClassOptions.EnableXXX/DisableXXX have been renamed to ImmutableClassOptions.IncludeXXX/ExcludeXXX
+* [v1.1.0] ImmutableClassOptions.EnableXXX/DisableXXX have been renamed to ImmutableClassOptions.IncludeXXX/ExcludeXXX
-* preConstructorParam code comment has been changed to the PreConstructorParam attribute
+* [v1.1.0] preConstructorParam code comment has been changed to the PreConstructorParam attribute

 ## Why use this?
 Creating proper immutable objects in C# requires a lot boilerplate code.
 The aim of this project is to reduce this to a minimum by means of automatic code generation via T4 templates.
 For instance, given the following class: